S number (wool)

-An S number on the label of wool suits or other tailored apparel, wool fabric, or yarn, indicates the fineness of the wool fiber used in the making of the apparel, as measured by its maximum diameter in micrometres.
-Fiber fineness is one of the factors determining the quality and performance of a wool product.
-In recent years it has also become an important marketing device used by many mills, garment makers, and retailers.
-The S number appears as a plural with an s ors following the number, such as 100s or 100's.
+An S number on the label of wool suits or other tailored apparel, wool fabric, or yarn, indicates the fineness of the wool fiber as measured by its maximum diameter in micrometres.
+Fiber fineness is one of the main factors determining the quality and performance of a wool product.
+It is an important marketing term used by many mills, garment makers, and retailers.
+The range starts from the coarsest "Super 80s" wool of 19.75 micron and extends to the finest "Super 250s" wool of merely 11.25 micron in diameter.

 Super S

-The S number often is used in conjunction with the word "super" which originally meant the best wool, (called choice wool in the United States) As it is now used, Super means pure new wool and can also be used for fabrics made from wool blended with rare fiber (such as mohair, cashmere wool and alpaca), and also with silk.
+The S number is used in conjunction with the word "super" which originally meant the best wool, (also called choice wool in the United States).
+As it is now used, Super means pure new wool and can also be used for fabrics made from wool blended with rare fiber (such as mohair, cashmere wool and alpaca), and also with silk.
 The inclusion of Elastane to give the fabric a stretch effect is permitted, as also is the inclusion of up to 5% non-wool yarn for decorative effects.
 For wool blend fabric descriptions, the word Super is not permitted.
 Subject to the wool content being at least 45%, the S number may be used.

 The S-number indicates the thickness of the fibre as defined in the IWTO Super S Code of Practice.
 Each S-number correlates to a maximum fibre diameter measured in micrometers, as shown in the table below.
 Fiber diameters are measured from the finished, dyed fabric.